shib1111111/Q-das/documentation/QDAS Api Reference.md

 **POST** `/calculate_graph_statistics/`

 ## Description
 Processes a nested JSON dictionary containing measurement data for multiple parameters and calculates statistical metrics for each parameter.
 The input includes Upper Specification Limit (USL), Lower Specification Limit (LSL), and a list of measurements.
-The API appends statistical calculations (mean, standard deviation, max, min, upper control limit, and lower control limit) to each parameter's data and returns the updated dictionary.
+The API appends statistical calculations (mean, standard deviation, max, min, upper control limit, and lower control limit) to each parameter's data and returns the updated dictionary for Charts.

 ## Request